Date: 27 June 2015. Take Small Bites

 Bookcases and china cabinets (if you don't love it...)

-a disaster during the cleanup as I know stuff would migrate there
+a disaster during the cleanup as I knew stuff would migrate there

 The garage is a whole 'nother matter.
-IF you've one, then boxing
+IF you

-up stuff for there from the 1-7 items would be fine IF each day you
+up stuff for the garage/shed from the list on the left would be fine IF each day you

 deal with one box -- Monday thru Friday.
 Weekends are not for work